genejike/DEVOPS-PROJECT/AWS PROJECTS/07_DEVOPS_TOOLING_WEBSITE_SOLUTION/project-7.md

 Create a database user and name it webaccess

-Create new user
+Create new user and replace % with the ipv4 cidr for webserver

-CREATE USER 'webaccess'@'%' IDENTIFIED WITH mysql_native_password BY 'Password@123';
+`CREATE USER 'webaccess'@'%' IDENTIFIED WITH mysql_native_password BY 'Password@123';`

 Grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr